Alluxio/alluxio/docs/en/Running-Alluxio-on-EC2-Yarn.md

 # Stop Alluxio

-Alluxio can be stopped by using the following YARN command where the application ID of Alluxio can be retrieved from either YARN web UI or the output of `tachyon-yarn.sh` as mentioned above.
+Alluxio can be stopped by using the following YARN command where the application ID of Alluxio can be retrieved from either YARN web UI or the output of `alluxio-yarn.sh` as mentioned above.
 For instance, if the application Id is `application_1445469376652_0002`, you can stop Alluxio by killing the application using: